AptoPayments/apto-pci-sdk-web/README.md

 </script>
 ```

-The `aptoCustomiseCardAppearance` method accept accept a valid CSS for the four customisable elements: card background (container), pan, cvv and expiration date (exp).
+The `aptoCustomiseCardAppearance` method accepts a valid CSS for the four customisable elements: card background (container), pan, cvv and expiration date (exp).

 ### Elements shown